Rachel Arnett, PhD

 Assistant Professor, The Wharton School

 Rachel Arnett is an Assistant Professor of Management at the Wharton School of the University of Pennsylvania.
-She is in the Organizational Behavior subgroup of the Management Department and is a Claude Marion Endowed Faculty Scholar.
+She is in the Organizational Behavior subgroup of the Management Department.

 Rachel specializes in how employees navigate identities, cultivate inclusion, and achieve success at work.
 She collaborates with organizations through field experiments, surveys, and qualitative research to provide actionable insights for more inclusive workplaces.